 Again, like all OCD, it was completely irrational and he knew it.
 That was another characteristic that bonded us – we were both very self-aware.
-He knew the absurdity of his rituals and illogic of his OCD, but like me, he was compelled to ritualize so as to avoid the irrational fears of consequences.
+He knew the absurdity of his rituals and illogic of his OCD, but like me, he was compelled to ritualize so as to avoid the irrational fear of consequences.
 I grew rather close to Will during our time at McLean.
-I felt I had found a kindred spirit personality-wise and who, like me, also had OCD.
+I felt I had found a kindred spirit who, like me, also had OCD.
 This was almost too perfect a coincidence.

 Will was also highly competitive, like me, so we had many heated games of Trivial Pursuit, Boggle, Charades, and Chess.
-One night, our group game of Boggle grew so loud that the attendant on duty came into the kitchen where we were playing and asked us to keep the noise level down because the patients on the floor above us had complained about how loud we were.
+One night, our group game of Boggle grew so loud, the attendant on duty came into the kitchen where we were playing and asked us to keep the noise level down.
+The patients on the floor above us had complained about how loud we were.
 The patients above us were the psychotics.
-They were complaining about noise?
-In my impatient effort to dismiss the attendant so that we could return to our enthusiastic Boggle game, I looked at the attendant and offered her this response to the upstairs patients, “Just state to them that what they’re hearing are the voices in their head.”
+In my impatient effort to dismiss the attendant so that we could return to our enthusiastic Boggle game, I offered her this response to the upstairs patients, “Just state to them that what they’re hearing are the voices in their head.”

-This didn’t amuse the attendant and resulted in her writing me up for making an inappropriate comment.
+This didn’t amuse the attendant.
+She gave me a “we-don’t-make-those-sorts-of-jokes-here” look and went off to write me up for making an inappropriate comment.
 The write up would be added to the notes in the binder with my name on it.
 (I was always so curious about the confidential notes and observations about me that the binder contained.)
-The attendant gave me a “we-don’t-make-those-sorts-of-jokes-here” look and went off to write me up.
-However Will and the rest of the people in the room laughed, which was justification enough for me.
+But Will and the rest of the people in the room laughed, which was justification enough for me.
 I didn’t care about the write up.
-If anything it would reveal that I’m human and prone to the very human trait of sarcasm.
-Any notation that “normalized” me in that binder containing pages and pages about my abnormalities was a welcome inclusion, even if it was included as a recrimination.
+If anything it would reveal that I’m human, capable of social transgressions and the very human trait of sarcasm.
+Any notation that “normalized” me in that binder containing pages and pages about my abnormalities was a welcome inclusion, even if intended as recrimination.